geekvinay/Lokal-app/README.md

 # Installation
-I've made this template using Vite js.
-It is a front-end tool that is present in npm.
+I've made this project using Vite js.
+It is a front-end tool that is blazing fast.
 > Why did I use Vite?
 I've used [VITE](https://vitejs.dev/)  because of the speed it provides.